 How often should you bathe your horse?

-I wish I could give you a very direct answer – like “every week”, but it’s more like “when necessary”.
+I wish I could give you a very direct answer on how often you should bathe your horse – like “every week,” but it’s more like “when necessary.”
 So – how can you tell when it’s necessary?
-I go by a few things when deciding when to use shampoo and when to just plain rinse.
+I go by a few things when deciding when to use shampoo and when to plain rinse.

 - What is the reason for getting your horse in the wash rack?
-If it’s a post-workout visit to waterville to get rid of sweat, you can get away with a rinse.
-Tip – invest in a great nozzle with many settings, the FAN setting is a liquid squeegee.
+If it’s a post-workout visit to waterville to eliminate sweat, you can get away with a rinse.
+Tip – invest in a great nozzle with many settings; the FAN setting is a liquid squeegee.
 If it’s to remove a stain, try spot cleaning first.
-If it’s to remove two weeks of stain residues, you can go for the shampoo!
+If it’s to remove two weeks of stain residues, you can use shampoo!

 - I often shampoo tails and manes without doing the whole body, maybe this would work for you, too.
 Or you can only do legs if need be.

 - Is his coat full of naturally occurring oils?
 If yes, you may not want to shampoo too much or too often.
 If your horse is the Sahara desert, I would do my best with a curry, vacuum, and rinse so that the oils can build up over time.
 Some horses are oilier than others!